 We firmly believe the best way to do this is to work in partnership with families and the local community and to allow us to do this we are continually looking at what we do and how this can be improved.
-This year we are focusing on recovery planning and supporting teachers to re-engage with the broad Scottish curriculum, supporting children to close any gaps in Literacy and Numeracy, make the best use of online learning platforms and focusing on Talking and Listening and a range of social skills throughout the school.
-Global citizenship is closely linked with children's rights and we put these rights and responsibilities at the heart of everything we do.
+This year we are focusing on improving achievement in writing and sciences, play based and enquiry-based learning and talking about our emotions.
+We also continue to improve numeracy skills and support children to close any gaps in learning.
+Global citizenship is closely linked with children's rights, and we put these rights and responsibilities at the heart of everything we do.
 In Long Calderwood, we promote a nurturing ethos, which encourages everyone to focus on solutions, effort and self-improvement.

 All teachers have very high expectations of the children and place great importance in raising standards of attainment and achievement throughout the school.
 Potential issues are quickly identified and well supported including using outside agencies when appropriate.
-The quality of learning and teaching is continually improving, over a period of time teachers have researched, tested, and changed planning methods, teaching approaches and learning tasks to improve the overall quality of learners' experiences.
+The quality of learning and teaching is continually improving, and teachers have researched, tested, and changed planning methods, teaching approaches and learning tasks to improve the overall quality of learners' experiences.
 We are continually addressing how to 'close the gap' between the lowest and highest attaining and achieving children and monitor how ready children are to learn when they arrive at school.

-We look forward to building a strong partnership with you to ensure the best possible opportunities for your child/children in 2022 and beyond as part of South Lanarkshire Council's Education Resources plan.
+We look forward to building a strong partnership with you to ensure the best possible opportunities for your child/children in 2024 and beyond as part of South Lanarkshire Council's Education Resources plan.

 South Lanarkshire Council is the fifth largest authority in Scotland.
 It covers the following main areas; Clydesdale in the south which features extensive rural areas, Cambuslang, Rutherglen, Blantyre and Uddingston to the north as well as the towns of East Kilbride and Hamilton.

 The Council's Plan Connect sets out the Council's vision, which is "to improve the quality of life for all within South Lanarkshire".

 For Education Resources this means delivering services of the highest quality as well as striving to narrow the gap.
 It is about continually improving the services for everyone at the same time as giving priority to children, young people, families and communities in most need.
 The priorities for schools and services are set out in the Education Resources Plan, which confirms the commitment to provide better learning opportunities and outcomes for children and young people.